 Built by the Afgan, Sikander Lodi (1489-1517) it has three domes and two vaulted roofs.
 Whilst it is open to the gardens on one side the sense of dark space and depth is accentuated by the single doorway punctured with light.
 It is a combination of rich reddy brown sandstone and warm granite.
 The plasterwork is crumbling around the carved Arabic inscriptions.
 Standing there you can breathe the history.

 More than simply picturesque India Natasha Kumar responds to the culture of India, through the architectural forms and the vivid hypnotising colours and moods of modern India.
 They bring us the heady mix of traditional and historical Islamic and Mughal and modern and physical – actual and abstract – elemental.
 The kind of art that is both beautiful, decorative and substantial.

 Crumbling palaces, echoing pillared halls, mesmerizing carving and dreams in stone are the inspiration for this, Natasha Kumar’s latest show at Railings Gallery, an exhibition of unique works on paper that captures the essence of Indian architecture.

 They are the spaces and elements she seeks out on her journeys around North India.
-The sense of place, rich emotion and meaning that she finds, Natasha brings back to us conveyed through rich colours, intricate design, subtle and evocative textures.
-Always with a twist that makes her work unique, and exciting.
+The sense of place, rich emotion and meaning that she finds, Natasha brings back to us conveyed through rich colours, intricate design, and subtle and evocative textures.
+Always with a twist that makes her work unique and exciting.